|Nutritional Guidelines (per serving)|

 Bake at 350 F on ungreased baking sheet for 30 minutes.

-Optional Step: Before baking, I brush the pastries with a little-beaten egg.
+- Before baking, we brush the pastries with a little-beaten egg.
 This gives them a nice golden color and professional-looking finish.